 When the body does not get all of the nutrients that it requires to function properly, it results in a nutrient deficiency.
 Eating a well-balanced diet is typically sufficient for giving your body the vitamins and minerals needed.
 If the diet is unhealthy or not balanced, however, there is a large change that it is lacking in certain nutrients that are essential.
 Nutritional deficiencies can even happen if you eat well but have a condition that impairs your body from absorbing nutrients, resulting in unpleasant symptoms.

-The storage time, processing and soil quality that a food comes from may decrease its levels of nutrients.
-This means that some produce may be less nutrient dense than others.
+The storage time, processing and soil quality that food comes from may decrease its levels of nutrients.
+This means that some products may be less nutrient dense than others.

 If not – there is a great chance your body is lacking in essential nutrients.
 Even though you eat good, some other factors – as certain health ailments (digestive problems and others) and your age – can impact the ability of your body to absorb the nutrients in the food.

 In the meantime, storage time, soil quality, and processing may significantly influence the levels of some nutrients in your food, such that even healthy products might not be as nutrient-rich as you think.

 Nutrient deficiency can be sneaky, as well.
 We often fail to recognize that mineral and vitamin deficiencies are making us unwell, and instead we turn to medicine or look for a diagnosis.
 So, why not turn to the safest approach first?

 Unless you are really deficient for some time, you might notice not a single symptom, leading you to think (falsely, of course) that you are getting all the nutrition that your body needs.

 But, many times, such deficiency does cause symptoms that can range from minor to severe.
 Except you know what to look for, though, you’re likely to mistake the symptoms for something else.

 RELATED ARTICLE: 8 Warning Signs of Magnesium Deficiency You Can Fix It Naturally